 Explore the ends of the earth with expert advice, tips for vacations and fantastic images.
 Sign up for the Travel Newsletter today.
 Help save for your next dream trip by joining AARP.
 Click the white arrow on the right of the photo above to continue the slideshow.

 You won't need to pony up admission to gape at this chiseled-in-stone behemoth, but you will have to pay parking costs.
 Still — what a sight!
 Carved into the granite cliffs of Mount Rushmore are the 60-foot heads of four American presidents: Washington, Jefferson, Roosevelt (Theodore) and Lincoln.
 It's South Dakota's top attraction.

 When do two lanes of curving blacktop become a destination?
-When the surrounding scenery is as spectacular as that along Highway 36 — better known as the Hana Highway on the island of Maui.
-This corkscrew, 70-mile road follows Hawaiian countryside embroidered with taro fields, rain forests and eye-popping seascapes.
+When the surrounding scenery is as spectacular as that along routes 36 and 360 — better known as the Hana Highway on the island of Maui.
+This corkscrew 70-mile road follows Hawaiian countryside embroidered with taro fields, rain forests and eye-popping seascapes.

 Originally established in 1718, this Spanish mission in San Antonio was the site of a historic battle for Texan independence and remains a spiritual touchstone in the heart of Texans.
-Look for the Heritage Tree, a mammoth live oak on the grounds.
+Look for a mammoth live oak and a pecan tree, both designated as “heritage trees,” on the Alamo grounds.